Marathons in London

 What are the best marathons?

-The London Marathon, which last year produced a record 40,000+ finishers and over 800,000 spectators flooded the streets to cheer them on.
 If you're thinking of running a marathon, London is not only the most popular but also one of the flattest around, so it's a great place to push for a PB.
 But, it is balloted and you can expect stiff competition for places.
 If you do miss out on a place, there are still many other great races right here in London.
 The Richmond Marathon, part of the RunFest, has a comparatively tiny field (around 400 entries) but follows an especially pretty route through Kew Gardens.
 If you need something a little more low key, Hermes Running do the Thames Meander Marathon & Half in spring, summer and winter.

 How long will it take me to run a marathon?